Dr. Wang and Evaluation Team Present Research at NRCEC Conference

 May 7, 2026

-SRL Family Research Group members, Dr. Dan Wang, Ami Frost, and their collaborators recently publishes their research on paternal parenting in Chinese families at Family Relations.
+SRL Family Research Group members, Dr. Dan Wang, Ami Frost, and their collaborators recently publish their research on paternal parenting in Chinese families at Family Relations.

 MA Student Siddiki and Dr. Wang Receive Summer Research Fellowship